godot-escoria/escoria-demo-game/doc/esc_reference.md

 - `sched_event time object event`
   Schedules the execution of an "event" found in "object" in a time in seconds.
 If another event is running at the time, execution starts when the running event ends.

+- `set_costume character costume`
+  Dress "character" in costume identified by "costume".
+The character can either be the player or an item.
+Players require an animation in the character's node with the given name, although "animation" is always the fallback when trying set a missing costume.

+  When changing the costume of an item, `Sprite` children have preference.
+If a missing name is given and there is a child by the name of "sprite" and type of `Sprite` (not `AnimatedSprite`!) it will be used.
+If your object is animated, use `AnimatedSprite` and refer to the `AnimationPlayer`.

 - `camera_set_pos speed x y`
   Moves the camera to a position defined by "x" and "y", at the speed defined by "speed" in pixels per second.
 If speed is 0, camera is teleported to the position.